barbarbar338/lib/README.md

-# ✨ barbarbar338 Functions
+🧹# ✨ barbarbar338 lib
-- A project where I combine the functions I use frequently in my projects. 👀
+- A sneaky little project where I put together codes that I thought were useful.
-- Everything explained in Turkish in files 🦄